barryclark/jekyll-now/_posts/2015-12-6-Fury-Road.md

  <iframe width="560" height="315" src="https://www.youtube.com/embed/NGF6Z4Z5jMA" frameborder="0" allowfullscreen></iframe>

  I have to confess that I have **no frickin idea** of which places we visit, I was only a picture-asian-monkey, and also I'm really *bad with names*.
-So I can't be specific saying *tinkukurapomimu" it's an amazing place, also because that place doesn't exist, I think.
+So I can't be specific saying *tinkukurapomimu* it's an amazing place, also because that place doesn't exist, I think.

 ### The Raiders